jakubsob/cucumber/README.md

 ### Parameter types

 Step implementations receive data from the `.feature` files as parameters.
-The values are detected via regular expressions and casted with a transformer function.
+The values are detected via regular expressions and cast with a transformer function.

 The following parameter types are available by default: